CURRICULUM

 Sporting Activities

-Glen Osmond School supports an extensive range of out of school hours sports including softball, Australian Rules football, soccer, cricket, netball and basketball.
+Glen Osmond School supports an extensive range of out of school hours sports including softball, soccer, cricket, netball and basketball.
 School Sport SA knockout competitions are entered in a variety of sports and individuals are encouraged to try out for School Sport SA interzone teams.
 The Governing Council Sports Sub-Committee in collaboration with the school administration coordinates the out of hours sports program.
 The sports teams rely heavily on the support of parent volunteers to coach and manage the day-to-day operations of the teams.

 A School Sports Day is held annually in Term 1.
 Houses compete for two awards – The Sports Trophy (Performance) and The Spirit Cup (Participation)